natural building

 Turning dwellings from GHGs sources into c-sink sanctuaries is eminently achievable today.
 Doing so may require more research than more commonly built homes as new carbon sequestering materials are emerging rapidly.
 It may also take some concerted effort in persuading local contractors to use unfamiliar materials.
 One such home was built in the Finger Lakes during Covid with the primary aim of significantly replacing common building materials with high embodied carbon with those that are climate friendly such as strawbales, reclaimed wood, locally harvested wood, Nexcem blocks and biochar.
 Built with Passive House and Passive Solar principals, this home was built as an age-in-place, non-toxic demonstration that carbon sequestering residences can be built cost-effectively.

-Patty Love, Founder and Owner, Barefoot Ecological Design
+Patty Love, Founder & Owner - Barefoot Ecological Design

 Patty Love, has been working in the field of regenerative design since 2009 when she earned her first Permaculture Design Certification (PDC).
 She then studied food forest gardening until in 2011, she earned her second PDC and then became a Certified Permaculture Teacher in 2018